European shares retreat as Greek and telecoms stocks drop

 "Once you start getting politicians involved in the mix, these deals always become very difficult," Clairinvest fund manager Ion-Marc Valahu said.

-The Athens' ATG is down about 6 percent since the start of 2015 but the FTSEurofirst remains up by about 16 percent, since economic stimulus measures from the European Central Bank (ECB) have cushioned the impact of Greece on European markets.
+The Athens' ATG is down 7 percent since the start of 2015 but the FTSEurofirst remains up by about 16 percent, since economic stimulus measures from the European Central Bank (ECB) have cushioned the impact of Greece on European markets.

 Some brokers and investors remain confident Greece will remain in the euro zone, despite persistent concerns over the country's debts.